 Shoes that are stable, well made and allow for proper foot alignment are critical.
 In addition, as orthotics are often required in severe cases, the shoes should be extra deep and work well with orthotics.

 The other important factor is proper shoe FIT.
 Shoes must be wide enough to not push the big toe toward the second toe.
 The toe box needs to be wide and ROUND, not pointed and deep.
-That's where Orthofeet comes in - their orthotic-friendly shoes meet these criteria and are designed with features that allow for proper foot alignment and motion.
+That's where Orthofeet comes in - their orthopedic shoes meet these criteria and are designed with features that allow for proper foot alignment and motion.
 In addition, the specialty shoe brand has stretchable shoes that accommodate the deformity when required.
 This can be especially helpful when the second toe is lifted up by the big toe.